hph/AllPass/README.md

     Number of digits: 4
     Number of symbols: 4
     Password saved to the clipboard.
 Press enter to clear it and exit.

-As you may have noticed the text on the "Seed #x" lines is hidden.
-The program does this automatically in case someone is sitting beside you.